Antarctic ozone hole getting deeper in mid-spring, research suggests

-PARIS, Nov 22 — The hole in the Antarctic ozone layer has been getting deeper in mid-spring over the last two decades, despite a global ban on chemicals that deplete Earth’s shield from deadly solar radiation, new research suggested yesterday.
+NEW YORK, Nov 25 — The hole in the Antarctic ozone layer has been getting deeper in mid-spring over the last two decades, despite a global ban on chemicals that deplete Earth's shield from deadly solar radiation, new research suggested Tuesday.

 The ozone layer 11 to 40 kilometres above Earth’s surface filters out most of the Sun’s ultraviolet radiation, which can cause skin cancer and cataracts.